 Together, these visualisations reject quantitative reductionism, instead modeling hermeneutic processes: treemaps organize, scatterplots contextualize, and pairings defamiliarize, mirroring the Mnemosyne Atlas’s dialectic of order and surprise.

 Additionally, our experimental use of Aventura.js intended to address infrastructural constrains in the practice of digital humanities in our context.
 As Takhteyev () has studied, the practice of software development in Latin America occurs in a state of “cultural diglossia”, or movement between two languages, the default language of coding and software documentation: English, and other local languages: for instance, Spanish or Portuguese.
 In this sense, addressing the linguistic gap by creating local software helps to reappropriate computational tools for the study of humanities in situated contexts and to reduce knowledge gaps derived from linguistic barriers.
 This is an important aspect of our project, since the creation of local tools allowed us to have agency and control over the expected results, instead of depending on tools created for other social, academic, and infrastructural contexts.
-Having the power to manipulate the code, and to think in our native language, helped us to develop a system of experimentation, iteration, and streamlining that would have not been possible by the use of black box tools that have their own coding idiosyncrasies.
+Having the power to manipulate the code, and to think in our native language, helped us to develop a system of experimentation, iteration, and streamlining that would not have been possible by the use of black box tools that have their own coding idiosyncrasies.

 As was described, Aventura.js is a tool for creative coding in the field of narrative and literary expression, but it can be used as well for exploratory research in the humanities and for divulging the results of such research.
 Having access and understanding of the underlying code helped us to repurpose the original use of the software to a scholarly one.
 An important underlying proposition of this paper is that strategies from computational creativity can be used as speculative research through hermeneutic practices and divulgation methods.
 In this section we focus on the potential of using Aventura’s interactive stories system for creating iconographic panels, inspired by the epistemological principles coming from Warburg’s Mnemosyne Atlas described before, and the possibility of extending Warburg’s system of interpretation by means of data visualisation and hypertextuality.
 We, thus, used Aventura.js to design a narrative exploration of the collection of the Carguero images by combining different types of data visualisations into the scene structure offered by the JavaScript library.